boutproject/hypnotoad/README.md

 Usage
 -----

+> **Note**
+>
+> A collection of tips about grid generation is kept on the wiki:
+> https://github.com/boutproject/hypnotoad/wiki.
+Please add to it!

 Options are read and set up in the Equilibrium (child-)class object, and passed from there to the Mesh (child-)class object.